openEHR/specifications-ITS-REST/specifications/docs/overview/Resources.md

 # Data representation

 Services MUST support at least one of the openEHR **XML** or **JSON** canonical formats for resource representation.
-Additionally, the **Simplified Data Template (SDT)** format SHOULD be supported, while other alternative formats MAY be supported as well, depending on the use case.
+Additionally, the **Simplified Formats** format SHOULD be supported, while other alternative formats MAY be supported as well, depending on the use case.
 These formats and their negotiation protocols are described below.

 ## XML Format